Rowville - South

 Rowville - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rowville-South scores highly in cultural diversity with 36.0% of its population born overseas, and 32.8% speaking a language other than English at home.
-Christianity is the main religion in Rowville-South, comprising 52.7% of people.
-Buddhism is overrepresented compared to Greater Melbourne, making up 5.7% versus 4.6%.
+Rowville-South has high cultural diversity, with 36.0% of its population born overseas and 32.8% speaking a language other than English at home.
+Christianity is the main religion in Rowville-South, comprising 52.7%.
+Buddhism is overrepresented compared to Greater Melbourne, at 5.7% versus 4.6%.

 Frequently Asked Questions - Diversity